Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Experimental Results

-Our numerical experiments are conducted on an iMAC with an Apple M3 chip (8-core CPU and 32GB memory).
+Our numerical experiments are conducted on an iMac with an Apple M3 chip (8-core CPU and 32GB memory).

-The proposed \textit{ExtRaKrylovEM} and \textit{EiRaKrylovEM} framework are fully developed using Python v3.11.
-We also implemented FastEM~\cite{CookSun:TVSI'18} and use the code from~\cite{SunYu:TDMR'20} as the FDM solver, which is the baseline for accuracy and performance comparison.
+The proposed \textit{ExtRaKrylovEM} and \textit{EiRaKrylovEM} frameworks are fully implemented in Python v3.11.
+We also implement FastEM~\cite{CookSun:TVLSI'18} and use the implementation from~\cite{SunYu:TDMR'20} as the FDM solver, which serves as the baseline for accuracy and performance comparison.
 To assess the accuracy and efficiency of \textit{ExtRaKrylovEM} and \textit{EiRaKrylovEM} solvers, we evaluate them on two categories of power-grid designs.
-(1) Synthetic multi-segment trees: We generate trees containing 100, 200, 500, 1000, and 2000 segments with random geometries and current densities, following the multi-segment interconnect tree generation algorithm in~\cite{Jin:DAC'21} to cover designs with different sizes.
+(1) Synthetic multi-segment trees: We generate trees containing 100, 200, 500, 1000, and 2000 segments with random geometries and current densities, following the multi-segment interconnect tree generation algorithm in~\cite{Jin:DAC'21} to cover designs of varying sizes.
 These cases emulate practical power-grid structures with varying complexity, including segment geometry and current density.
-(2) Real design benchmarks: To further demonstrate the practicality of our method, we extract the three longest interconnect trees from the power grids of industrial designs, including ARM-Cortex~\cite{AMDCortexM0} and IBM Power Grid Benchmarks~\cite{IBM_PG_Bench} considering the higher EM vulnerability of long trees.
-These circuits are synthesized with 32nm technology.
-The accuracy of stress prediction and nucleation-time $t_{\text{nuc}}$ estimation are used to evaluate the fidelity of our proposed methods, while the total runtime is reported to demonstrate the improvement on efficiency over prior work~\cite{SunYu:TDMR'20}.
+(2) Real design benchmarks: To further demonstrate the practicality of our method, we extract the three longest interconnect trees from the power grids of industrial designs, including ARM-Cortex~\cite{AMDCortexM0} and the IBM Power Grid Benchmarks~\cite{IBM_PG_Bench}, because long trees are generally more vulnerable to EM.
+These circuits are synthesized in 32nm technology.
+Stress-prediction accuracy and nucleation-time $t_{\text{nuc}}$ estimation are used to evaluate the fidelity of our proposed methods, while the total runtime is reported to demonstrate the efficiency improvement over prior work~\cite{SunYu:TDMR'20}.